deaconn-net/deaconn-2-12-24/README.md

 This is [Deaconn's](https://deaconn.net/) rebuilt website which uses the T3 stack, [Create T3 App](https://create.t3.gg/), and is completely **open source**!
 This stack comes with TypeScript, Next.js, React, tRPC, Prisma, and Tailwind CSS.

-## Under Development!
+## Source Code As Of 2-12-24
-This website is still under heavy development and recently went public on *September 2nd, 2023*.
+This is [Deaconn's website](https://deaconn.net) as of *Feburary 12th, 2024*.
+We've decided to keep the current website closed-source due to the future implementations of services, payment gateways, and more.

 ## Features
 * Login through GitHub, Google, or Discord.